AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-1.md

 ##:sak-sak-logo: Remarks
 -
 This view shows the dutch translation for "Partly Cloudy --> Gedeeltelijk bewolkt" and the wind direction "WSW --> WZW".
-> Support for translations is possible using a YAML definition.
+> Support for translations is possible using a YAML configuration.